Thinking beyond borders

 Employers employing Moroccan individuals subject to Moroccan social security have to register with Moroccan social security, Caisse National de Sécurité Sociale (CNSS), and comply with associated registration of employees to CNSS and withholding of contributions and filing requirements.

 CNSS applies to payments of wages by employers.
 Both the employer and employee are subject to CNSS contributions on the employees’ wages.
 The rate of employee contributions can be as much as 6.74 percent, and 21.09 percent for employers.
 Some contributions are capped while others are not.
 CNSS contributions are withheld and paid by the employer on a monthly basis.
 Morocco has signed social security agreements with other countries, mainly: France, Belgium, the Netherlands, Spain, Sweden, Germany, Denmark, Tunisia, Canada and Portugal.

 Taxpayers with employment income paid by a non-resident employer, for which the right to tax is conferred on Morocco, must file annual income tax returns.
 The tax year in Morocco for individuals is the calendar year.
-The annual income tax return must be filed before 1 March following the close of the tax year.
-The income tax is computed by the tax administration and is payable on receipt of an assessment.
-The payment deadline is two months following the issue date of the tax assessment.
-In general, these assessments are received by taxpayers around the month of March.
+The annual income tax return must be filed electronically and the corresponding income tax due paid before 1 March following the close of the tax year.

 Tax on employment income must be withheld by employers domiciled or established in Morocco.
 Each month, the Moroccan employer has to withhold, and pay to the Treasury, income tax on every payment made to their employees.
 The tax payment to the Treasury must be done before the end of the following month.